abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![Internal diagram of the pullback](pullback_internal.svg)

-It is like the ordinary product of A and B, except that it does not contain all pairs but just the ones which satisfy the condition given by the two functions.
+It is like the ordinary product of A and B, except that it does not contain all pairs but just the ones which satisfy the condition given by the two functions - to make the the diagram commute.

 ![Internal diagram of the pullback](pullback_product_internal.svg)

+Given the pullback of a diagram, we can construct the part of the diagram which commutes.

-The concept might look abstract and detached from reality, but it is actually exactly the opposite.
+The concept of a pullback might look abstract and detached from reality, but it is actually exactly the opposite.
 The pullbacks summarize two ideas into one in a way that is very intuitive.
 For example the pullback of the sets of men to people and the sets of parents to people, is the set of all fathers.

 ![Internal diagram of the pullback](pullback_internal_father.svg)